Who we helpIndustry guide

 Simple, fixed fees

-Most limited company contractors pay between £99 and £199 a month, covering your accounts, payroll, VAT and the IR35 support that matters most.
+Most limited company contractors pay between £129 and £250 a month.
+That covers your accounts, payroll, VAT and the IR35 support that matters most.

 No hourly rates.
 No surprise bills.
-One fixed fee, a named, qualified accountant who knows contracting, and a 30-day money-back guarantee.
+No long tie-in.
+One fixed fee, a named qualified accountant who knows contracting, replies within 72 hours, and a 30-day money-back guarantee.

 • Essentials